EPR Certification - E-waste management

 - LCD and LED Television Sets

-Document Requirements ToGget EPR Certificate
+Document Requirements to Get an EPR Certificate

-- Incorporation Certificate
+- Certificate of Incorporation

 - PAN Details

-- Copy of Aadhaar Card
+- Copy of Aadhaar Card (if applicable)

-- Letterhead of the Company
+- Company Letterhead

-- Copy of IEC (for Importers)
+- Copy of IEC (for Importers only)

-- GSTIN
+- GSTIN Details

 Timeline